uw-echospace/ubna-field/DeploymentGuide/README.md

 6) Pack up all your materials.
 You are now ready to deploy.

-7) Put the Audiomoth back in its case/ziploc bag, and go back to your deployment site.
-Make sure you do not apply too much pressure onto the microSD card area when wrapping the cord around the Audiomoth.
-Sufficient pressure will make the card pop back out.
+7) Put the Audiomoth back in its case/ziploc bag, and go back to your deployment site. **Make sure you do not apply too much pressure onto the microSD card area when wrapping the cord around the Audiomoth.
+Too much pressure will make the card pop back out.**

 8) Use the rubber cord to reattach the Audiomoth to a branch.